Image-X-Institute/TopasOpt/docsrc/next_steps.md

-# Next steps
+# Next steps (work in progress!)

 These instructions assume you have already worked through at least one of the worked examples.
  If you have not, it is strongly recommended that you go back and do so before proceeding.

+## BayesianOptimiser

-The following is a list of thing that you may also wish to do with the code:
+The following is a list of things that you can also do with this optimiser (

-## Restart an optimisation
+### Restart an optimisation

  Sometimes an optimisation is terminated prematurely because of time limits on job submissions or because your partner turned your computer off.